jasonppy/word-discovery/README.md

 | VG-HuBERT_4 | 0.99      | 9    | 1230 | 18     | 75.2   | 0.2      |

-## 4. Score VG-HuBERT on Buckeye Segmentation and ZeroSpeech2020
+## 4. Apply VG-HuBERT on Buckeye Segmentation and ZeroSpeech2020
 This section illustrate how evaluate VG-HuBERT on Buckeye and ZeroSpeech2020 (i.e. to get result in table 4 and 5 in our [word discovery paper](https://arxiv.org/pdf/2203.15081.pdf))

 ### 4.1 Buckeye